espnet/espnet/doc/tutorial.md

 - We also support initialization with a pre-trained RNN LM for the RNN-transducer decoder.
 - RNN models use different key names for encoder and decoder parts compared to Transformer, Conformer or Custom models:
   - RNN model use `enc.` for encoder part and `dec.` for decoder part.
-  - Transformer/Conformer/Custom model use `encoder.` for encoder part and `decoder` for decoder part.
+  - Transformer/Conformer/Custom model use `encoder.` for encoder part and `decoder.` for decoder part.

 ### Known issues